purduesigbots/pros-docs/content/tutorials/libraries.md

 -include $(ROOT)/template.mk
 ```

-Then to build the library, run `pros make library`.
+Then to build the library, run `make library`.
+Next, you will need to zip the
+template directory.
+The zip file should not contain the `libfbc-template` directory
+(that is, the root of the zip file should contain template.pros and all your
+other files).
+Next, you should [create a release on GitHub](https://help.github.com/articles/creating-releases/) and upload your template(s)
+to the release.
+You can see Purdue SIGBots' repository at [purduesigbots/libblrs](https://github.com/purduesigbots/libblrs/releases).